 When mammograms show unusual growths, follow-up tests are necessary.
 These can include:

-Mammograms are very safe, but they involve brief exposure to very low levels of radiation.
+Mammograms are safe, but they involve brief exposure to very low levels of radiation.
 For this reason, a doctor is unlikely to recommend one during pregnancy.

 The risk of radiation exposure is minimal, and mammograms remain an important screening method for healthy women outside of pregnancy.

-The main
+The main limitations of mammograms are:

-False positive results: The image may indicate that cancer is present when it is not, leading to unnecessary further testing and, potentially, anxiety.
+• False-positive results: The image may indicate that cancer is present when it is not, leading to unnecessary further testing and, potentially, anxiety.
 Bringing previous results can help reduce this risk.

-False negative results: A mammogram may not reveal a lump or change that is very small.
+• False-negative results: A mammogram may not reveal a lump or change that is very small.
 Some changes — particularly in dense breast tissue — do not show up.

 Mammograms do not detect all breast cancers: Inflammatory breast cancer is a rare but aggressive type that causes skin changes, swelling, pain, and inflammation.
 There may or may not be a lump.

-Ages 40–49 years: Ask a doctor for guidance.
+• Ages 40–49 years: Ask a doctor for guidance.

-Ages 50–75 years: Undergo mammography screening every 2 years.
+• Ages 50–74 years: Undergo mammography screening every 2 years.

 People with any of the following may need additional screening:

-- a personal history of breast cancer or high-risk breast lesions
+• a personal history of breast cancer or high risk breast lesions

-- genetic factors, such as mutations in the BRCA1 or BRCA2 genes
+• genetic factors, such as mutations in the BRCA1 or BRCA2 genes

-- a history of chest radiation exposure during childhood
+• a history of chest radiation exposure during childhood

 People should discuss their history and risk levels with their doctor, who can make personalized recommendations.

-Other organizations, including the
+Other organizations, including the American Cancer Society, have different guidance.

-As a result of scientific advances, detecting and treating breast cancer in the early stages means that there is usually an excellent chance of survival.
+As a result of scientific advances, detecting and treating breast cancer in the early stages means there is usually an excellent chance of survival.

 A mammogram can be uncomfortable for a short time, but it is a useful tool for detecting and treating breast cancer.

-Learn more about how to prepare for a mammogram here.
+Learn more about preparing for a mammogram.

 Q: